by Bruce Dunlavy

 It is easy to see that from our popular culture.
 Who are the most intelligent or best-educated persons in our literature and film art?
 Hannibal Lecter, perhaps, or Lex Luthor?
 Evil people who scare the bejabbers out of us because we cannot predict what vile actions they may take against the rest of us they so despise because we do not recognize their genius.

 When not portrayed as antisocial maniacs, intellectuals are derided as socially incompetent objects of ridicule.
 Big Bang Theory, anyone?
-Isn’t it fun to watch Sheldon – who is supposed to be a successful physics professor at CalTech – the best university of its kind – struggle with everyday interaction with ordinary people?
+Isn’t it fun to watch Sheldon, who is supposed to be a successful physics professor at CalTech – the best university of its kind – struggle with everyday interaction with ordinary people?
 How about Ross on Friends, always being shushed when he tries to edify anyone?
-Or Star Trek‘s alien (and alienated) Spock, an emotionless and cold extraterrestrial?
+Or Star Trek‘s alien (and alienated) Spock – emotionless, cold, and not even fully human?

 Even when intellectuals and deep thinkers are considered admirable people, they generally cannot perform their duties as heroes until they deny their intellect.
 In To Kill a Mockingbird, when Atticus Finch demonstrates his manliness by shooting the rabid dog, he fails at first.
 Only after he has symbolically denied his intelligence and learning by throwing off his eyeglasses and grinding them into the dirt can he dispatch the threat to his children and the rest of the town with a well-aimed rifle shot.